lsst-dm/dmtn-094/index.rst

 manager which manages the lifecycle of the capability token using the refresh token received from the `token issuer <#token-issuer>`__, as well as the token issuer.

-   TODO: How do we get capability tokens for Phase 2 for Applications?
+.. todo:: How do we get capability tokens for Phase 2 for Applications?

 Token Issuer
 ------------